vindar/tgx/docs/intro_api_3D.md

 If `drawMesh()` is called with `use_mesh_material = true`, the mesh material color and texture override the current material settings for that mesh.
 Most generated OBJ models use this mode.

-Flat and Gouraud shading differ only in where lighting is evaluated:
+Unlit, flat and Gouraud shading differ in how much lighting work they do:

+- **Unlit shading** skips lighting.
+Textured geometry uses the texture color directly; untextured geometry uses the current material color.
+This is useful for emissive objects, lightmaps, debug views and the cheapest textured path.
 - **Flat shading** computes one color for the whole triangle.
 It is fast and gives a faceted look.
 - **Gouraud shading** computes lighting at vertices and interpolates the resulting colors across the triangle.
 It is smoother on curved models, but costs more math and interpolation.